OG0mez/Windows-Forms/CSharp/LoginPanel/ReadMe.txt

   3. FTP Connect will allow you to connect to your FTP server and make changes.
   4. A sipmle enhanced Rich Text Editor form with all the main functions of an editor.

- There may be some small bugs
+ There may be some small bugs but nothing major.